wanforge/quotes/README.md

 - 🔥 To support mother and father, to cherish partner and children, and to be engaged in peaceful occupation — this is the greatest blessing.
 - 🔬 There are only two ways to live your life.
 One is as though nothing is a miracle.
 The other is as though everything is a miracle.
 - 🕹️ Technology is nothing.
 What's important is that you have a faith in people, that they're basically good and smart, and if you give them tools, they'll do wonderful things with them.
+- 🖌️ Time is the most valuable thing a man can spend.
 - 🛠️ The way you see people is the way you treat them, and the way you treat them is what they become.
 - 🥉 The strong bond of friendship is not always a balanced equation; friendship is not always about giving and taking in equal shares.
 Instead, friendship is grounded in a feeling that you know exactly who will be there for you when you need something, no matter what or when.
 - 🦋 The highest stage in moral culture at which we can arrive is when we recognize that we ought to control our thoughts.